My shopping cart

 THE CASUAL LEAN

-Casually lean against the nearest wall, supporting your body with the forearm only.
-Now lean into the wall until the upper arm almost touches it, and then push back out.
+Casually lean against the nearest wall, supporting your body with only your forearm.
+Now lean into the wall until your upper arm almost touches it, and then push back out.
 Repeat for 15 reps or until the meeting gets underway.

 THE OFFICE GENIE

-Raise the legs into a criss-cross applesauce position while seated in a chair.
-With your hands on the armrests, push upwards to raise the body off the seat and remain floating for 10-20 seconds.
+Raise your legs into a criss-cross applesauce position while seated in a chair.
+With your hands on the armrests, push upwards to raise your body off the seat and remain floating for 10-20 seconds.
 Then release back down to the chair, rest for a minute, and repeat.